Chef = A person performing common “knife tasks” in a kitchen.

 Butcher = A person who processes whole animals into primal, subprimal, and retail cuts.

+To preface: It’s important to note that all knife brands are different.
 They’ll have standardized lengths but things like materials and manufacturing processes are different.

 The blade shape of the Chef knife and Butcher knife are completely different.